python-cachier/cachier/README.rst

 Features
 ========

 * Tested on Linux and OS X systems.
-Does not support windows.
+Does not support Windows.
 * Compatible with Python 2.7+ and Python 3.5+.
 * A simple interface.
 * Defining "shelf life" for cached values.